-City approves Emory’s $1B redevelopment of Executive Park
+Brookhaven approves Emory’s $1B redevelopment of Executive Park

 Emory University’s plans to transform the aging Executive Park office complex into a $1 billion “health innovation district” got approval from the Brookhaven City Council Nov.
 26. The redevelopment project includes building out some 3 million square feet of medical buildings, apartments, a hospital and a hotel over approximately 15 years.

-The city had requested as part of granting the rezoning needed for the redevelopment named “Emory at Executive Park” that Emory build pedestrian bridges over North Druid Hills Road and I-85, but the ask was scrapped after months of negotiations.
+The city had requested, as part of granting the rezoning needed for the redevelopment named “Emory at Executive Park,” that Emory build pedestrian bridges over North Druid Hills Road and I-85, but the request was scrapped after months of negotiations.

 The city now intends to build the bridges using tax dollars collected from the redevelopment to ensure Executive Park does not become an “island surrounded by moats of concrete” while also providing safe connectivity.